rena5555/CA-Collision-History/README.md

     2. **parties**: Contains ~18Million rows, columns include age, sex, and sobriety
     3. **victims**: Contains ~9.17 Million rows, contains information about the injuries of specific people involved in the collision.

-* My analysis led me to use a few columns heavily: killed_victims, cellphone_use, latitude, longitude, male/female, alcohol_involved

 ## Exploratory Data Analysis